It's one of my favorite scenes from one of my favorite films:

 With the background finished, we are ready to complete the subject of the painting - the Tyrannosaurus rex.

-To render the Tyrannosaurus, we add another gradient to our palette:
+For this step, we add another color to our palette:

 The desire is to emphasize the subject over the background.
 So we paint the Tyrannosaurs with a higher level of detail.